SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 If you are installing SMW on a freshly installed wiki continue to the next step.
 If the wiki already has content pages run the Semantic MediaWiki [data rebuild script](https://www.semantic-mediawiki.org/wiki/Help:Maintenance_script_"rebuildData.php").
-The location of this script is `extensions/SemanticMediaWiki/maintenance/rebuildData.php`. it can be run as follows in your shell:
+The location of this script is `extensions/SemanticMediaWiki/maintenance/rebuildData.php`.
+It can be run as follows in your shell:

    php extensions/SemanticMediaWiki/maintenance/rebuildData.php -v